minstrel/mystars/README.md

 I'd really like a perspective view like Stellarium and other software displays, but that's out of my ability range right now and I'd rather make something fun and flesh out main features before diving into 3D to 2D conversions.

+### Changelog

+0.0.2
+* Scrolling enabled, moves 1 degree at a time

 ### Data Sources:

-1. mystars\_6.json - From D3 Celestial by Olaf Frohn, [https://github.com/ofrohn/d3-celestial], BSD License.
+1. mystars\_6.json - From D3 Celestial by Olaf Frohn, https://github.com/ofrohn/d3-celestial, BSD License.